 2020 is over, and brighter days are coming.
-On the last day of 2020, I want to reflect on the past year and setup some goals for the new 2021.
-The COVID-19 changed our lives and caused many losses, but I was, lucky enough, able to get on some new habits, chanllenges, and achievements in 2020.
+On the last day of 2020, I want to reflect on the past year and set up something new for 2021.
+The COVID-19 changed our lives and caused many losses, but I was, lucky enough, able to get on some new habits, challenges, and achievements in 2020.

 Picture comes from (https://unsplash.com/@macroman)